JoelNiemela/ScribeDown/README.md

-# ScribeMD
+# ScribeDown

-ScribeMD is a Markdown parser written in JavaScript.
+ScribeDown is a Markdown parser written in JavaScript.

-ScribeMD aims to implement all of CommonMark — currently only basic Markdown is supported.
+ScribeDown aims to implement all of CommonMark — currently only basic Markdown is supported.